 If you had any familiarity with the 90s rock scene, the name Soul Asylum should ring all sorts of bells.
 Need a reminder?
 Runaway Train won a Grammy for Best Rock Song in 1994.
 All together now: “Runaway train never going back/wrong way on a one way track…”

+What about new music?
+Yes, they’ve got that too.
 The band were in safe hands for their follow up to 2016’s Change of Fortune.
 Hurry Up and Wait was mastered by Grammy Award-winning mastering engineer Emily Lazar, and co-produced by long-time collaborator John Fields.

 Let’s begin at The Beginning, shall we?
 A classic rock riff ushers in a classic college rock vocal.
 The narrator urges a friend to find a way back from embarrassment and withdrawal: “this is the beginning of a great adventure/now’s not the time, not the time to step aside.”
 It ends with the tantalising suggestion that they may become more than friends, even if it means being alone together.